Dave Kindig - Owner/Designer

 Kevin Schiele - Shop Foreman

-Kevin Schiele has worked for Kindig-it Design for 12 years and runs the over 27,000.00 square foot facility.
+Kevin Schiele has worked for Kindig-it Design since 2004 and runs the over 27,000.00 square foot facility.
 He has a passion for the industry, and has spent many long hours in the shop making sure that every build is just right.
 Kevin specializes in air ride suspension, but is truly a jack of all trades.
 He is a proud member of Severed Ties Truck Club, the Salt Lake Chapter, and has personally built three over the top custom sport trucks.
 Kevin enjoys long walks on the beach, boating, and sea turtles.

 Will Lockwood - Engineer